hawkinsw/dlopen-demo/README.md

 ```

 To implement Zoe's request, we are going to engineer ACME so that a plugin writer can build
-a shared library that implements the `loot_box_opened` function.
-ACME will attempt to load the
+a shared library that implements the `loot_box_opened_customization` function.
+ACME will attempt
-plugin's dynamic library and call that function when a user opens a loot box.
+to load the plugin and call that function when a player opens a loot box.

 Chris(tina) is our customer, the plugin writer.
 They are going to write the custom functionality
 that executes when a loot box is opened.